 Height and capacity of a wind turbine

-The height of small wind turbines doesn't depend on the capacity of the turbine.
+The height of small wind turbines doesn't depend on the rated capacity of the turbine.
 Size and tower height are are not directly related.
 A 5-kWh turbine can have a tower from, say, 30 to 140 feet in height… See also: Small Wind Systems Location

 Local and state rules about Wind Turbine Systems height

-Covenants may impose height restrictions to small wind turbine towers, in some areas: say, maximums of 30-40 feet/9-12 meters, which can have a very negative impact on the performance the turbines.
+Covenants may impose height restrictions to small wind turbine towers, in some areas: say, maximums of 30-40 feet/9-12 meters, which can have a very negative impact on the performance of the wind turbines.
 Pay attention to it.

 Types of small wind turbine towers